 Do you know that beads have been found in graves of men who died a long time ago – like thousands of years ago.
-Checkout a recent report here in Huffingtonpost.com – Researchers have discovered three glass beads from a Fifth Century burial site in Japan.
-In Africa glass beads have been found which dates back to 300 BC.
+Check out a recent report here in Huffingtonpost.com – Researchers have discovered three glass beads from a Fifth Century burial site in Japan.
+In Africa glass beads have been found which date back to 300 BC.
 Beads are always in fashion.

 Types of Beads

 Bead types according to the material they are made of.

 These are small round shaped beads which are made of glass.
 They come in a wide variety of colours, clear, iridescent or silver lined.
 They are regularly used for making jewelry, bead weaving and also for needle work.

 Lampwork beads are handcrafted glass beads which are exquisitely beautiful.
 They are made by melting glass with a torch.
 The process of making the lampwork beads is very labourious; different colours of glass are melted together to form the patterns visible on the surface of the beads.

 Glass beads with a crackle effect.
 The light reflecting from the internal cracks create a very interesting effect.

 Pony beads are inexpensive slightly oval shaped beads mostly made of plastic.
 They are generally used in craft projects and for kids to make jewellery.
 These beads are available as a single colour or in a mixed set.
 These beads are sometimes called an “E” bead; Most are sized about 3-1/2 to 4mm.

 These are plastic beads available in many shapes and colours -round, flat, oval, tube.
 They are lightweight.
 These beads also come electroplated metallic silver, copper or gunmetal colors